TiffyB/dag_task_runner/README.md

 A workflow runner script that accepts a DAG represented in JSON and outputs the letter of each vertex after the prescribed elapsed time defined by the edges.

+My solution's code can be found in the scripts/dag_task_runner.py file.

 ## Setup

 This task runner was built on Python 3.11.2 using [pyenv](https://github.com/pyenv/pyenv).
 To get set up, run: